BryanSun-24/Vue-NetEase-Music/README.md

 # NetEase Music
-This is a recopy of NetEase Music Software
+This is a personal remake of NetEase Music Software